datboi-1337/art_engine/README.md

 ![incompatibility1](media/incompatibility_prompt_1.png)
 2) Select Incompatibility
 ![incompatibility2](media/incompatibility_prompt_2.png)
-3) Select layer configuration index (only applicable if multiple layer configurations are defined in config.js)
+3) Select layer configuration index (only applicable if multiple layer configurations are defined in config.js).
+If incompatibility applies to all layers, select the first layer configuration.
+You will be prompted later to apply incompatibility to all layers if needed.
 ![incompatibility3](media/incompatibility_prompt_3.png)
 4) Select the layer your *parent* trait is located in
 ![incompatibility4](media/incompatibility_prompt_4.png)